happypu326/CoCo-MILP/README.md

 ### 1. Data generation

-We use [Ecole](https://www.ecole.ai/) library to generate Independent Set (IS) and Combinatorial Auction (CA) instance, and obtain the Balanced Item Placement (denoted by IP) and Workload Appointment (denoted by WA) instances from the ML4CO 2021 competition [generator](https://github.com/ds4dm/ml4co-competition-hidden).
+We use [Ecole](https://www.ecole.ai/) library to generate Set Covering (SC) and Combinatorial Auction (CA) instance, and obtain the Balanced Item Placement (denoted by IP) and Workload Appointment (denoted by WA) instances from the ML4CO 2021 competition [generator](https://github.com/ds4dm/ml4co-competition-hidden).

 For each benchmarks, we generate 300 instances for training and 100 instances for testing.
 We take SC for example, after generating the instances, place them in the `instance` directory following this structure: `instance/train/SC` and `instance/test/SC`.